DDT-IDE/DDT/documentation/Installation.md

 #### Requirements:
  * Eclipse 4.5 (Mars) or later.
  * Java VM version 8 or later.
- * A [DUB](http://code.dlang.org/about) installation and at least one D compiler.
-GDB for debugging.

 #### Instructions:
  1. Use your existing Eclipse, or download a new Eclipse package from http://www.eclipse.org/downloads/.